adevress/syn2_spec/spec_synapse_v2.md

 ### delay
 description: Synapse propagation delay.
-Used in point to point and detailled models.
+Used in point to point and detailed models.

 This property is optional